ansible-collections/ibm_zos_ims/README.md

 ansible-galaxy collection install ibm.ibm_zos_ims --upgrade
 ```

-You can also install a specific version of the collection, for example, if you need to downgrade when something is broken in the latest version (please report an issue in this repository).
-Use the following syntax to install version 1.3.0:
+You can also install a specific version of the collection, for example, if you need to install a different version.
+Use the following syntax to install version 1.0.0:

 ```sh
 ansible-galaxy collection install ibm.ibm_zos_ims:1.1.0